Our vet's favorites

 What customer reviews say: Dog owners love the tasty smell and natural ingredient list of these crunchy treats that make them safe for dogs affected by allergies.
 They love the reasonable price point and the fact they’re made in the USA, along with being gentle on their GI tracts.

-Calories: 8 kcals per treat.
+Calories: 8 calories per treat.

 Ingredients: Pumpkin, organic oatmeal, pearled barley, oat fiber, canola oil, brown sugar, blueberries, cinnamon, natural flavor, vanilla, mixed tocopherols.